mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 The second submission is due before class on **Wednesday, Feb 25**.
 This is a rough draft submission of your project.
-Create a folder in this repo called `/textbook/yoursubject`.
+Create a folder in this repo called `/textbook/yoursubject` or put your writeup in whatever subfolder of `textbook` that is appropriate.
 You should create a pull request through github on this repo showing the current status of your project.
 You should be approximately 75% complete with your project's content at this point.
 I will use this submission to make sure that your project will actually provide benefit to future cs100 students.